Maryam Durani: Life and career

-Maryam Durani is the daughter of Haji Mohammad Eisa Durani, and she is a member of the Durrani tribe.
+Maryam Durani is the daughter of Haji Mohammad Eisa Durani, and a member of the Pashtun Durrani tribe.
 She graduated from the Payam Noor and American University of Afghanistan.
 She has a degree in Law and Political Science and business.

 Despite the area's extremely conservative view toward women, Durani serves as a leader, role model, and advocate for women in Kandahar.
 First elected as a Kandahar Provincial Council Member in 2005 at the age of 21 and for a second term in 2009, Durani served as one of only four women on the Council and has brought women's concerns and a woman's perspective to the activities and discussions of the Council.

 As a young, emerging leader in southern Afghanistan, Durani's courage and dedication to the women of Afghanistan are embedded in the fabric of her daily life.
 Durani founded and serves as the director of an association focused on empowerment of women, and she manages Merman Radio, a radio station in Kandahar City focused on women's issues.
 She is an outspoken advocate for the peace and rights of women and girls in Afghan society, as well as for basic civil rights for all Afghan citizens, and she is determined to change the culture and perception of women's roles in Afghanistan.

 Durani understands and accepts the risks of being a visible woman in such powerful and meaningful roles, and receives strong support from her immediate and extended family who also face these dangers.
 Four years ago she was injured in an attempted assassination with a bomb that nearly took her life.
 The position she holds in the Kandahar Provincial Government is for a woman, extremely unusual, given the conservative values in southern Afghanistan, which continue to be influenced by Taliban views.
 Durani defies stereotypes and cultural norms and has become a strong role model for women who want to change their circumstances, both for themselves and for their families.
 She uses her position to foster justice, peace, human rights, and overall basic freedoms for Kandahari women.